Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 A.3.7) Non-default shaders, including Super Secret Settings, must not be used.\
 A.3.8) The chat text must be visible and legible in the video recording and the Chat setting must be either Shown or Commands Only.\
 A.3.9) Runs must not intend to be as slow as possible.
 At a minimum, an attempt must be made to finish the run quickly.\
-A.3.10) <A.3.10> World and log files produced by the vanilla game must not be to be read before or during the run.
+A.3.10) <A.3.10> World and log files produced by the vanilla game must not be read before or during the run.
 - A.3.10.a) Exception: Advancement or statistics files may be read by players and programs.
 - A.3.10.c) Exception: Limited allowances were given for specific reset macros to read logs to get game state before wpstateout.txt was available.
 These allowances are still in place for only those specific macros or for use without Fabric Loader.
 #entangled[Entangled Rule(s):]\